cch0/aws-event-fork-pipeline/README.md

-# AWS Serverless Application Model Examples
+# AWS Event Fork Pipeline Using Serverless Application Model

 This repository contains a collection of event fork pipeline examples for various scenarios